MdFahimShahoriar/Classification-Model/README.md

 # Classification-Model
-Need to work on PowerPoint.
+1. Need to work on PowerPoint.
+2. Paper writing.